Bobby Jones: Stroke of Genius

 After the film was a box office disaster, losing Eldridge and his investors almost their entire investment, lawsuits began trickling in over unpaid advertising costs.
 The Golf Channel sued for $329,780 for unpaid amounts for airing 330 commercials, $42,500 was owed to the screenwriter, promotion through the PGA tour came to $302,436, plus 18% annual interest, Home & Garden Television Network and Fine Living Network were owed $169,590 plus interest — and other suits made this the first and the last film released by Film Foundry.

-Bobby Jones: Stroke of Genius saw a tiny theatrical release in Brazil to $13,842 and went straight to video in the few markets that it found distribution.
+Bobby Jones: Stroke of Genius saw a tiny theatrical release in Brazil to $13,842 and went straight to video in the few markets where it found distribution.